mimersql/MimerPy/doc/datatypes.rst

 ``BLOB``
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Just like :ref:`BINARY` but for larger objects.
+Just like :ref:`BINARY <BINARY>` but for larger objects.
 Like binary columns it expects the a parameter to be a `bytes-like objects`_.

 Example usage of ``BLOB``::